USDA-ARS-NWRC/repo_summaries/README.md

 iSnobal is a gridded energy-balance snowmelt model.
 It predicts storage, runoff, and other snow state parameters. iSnobal is driven by the gridded forcing data like the data output from SMRF.
-PySnobal is a Python wrapped implementaion of iSnobal to allow for closer integration with other models and more run-time flexibility within the code.
+PySnobal is a Python wrapped implementation of iSnobal to allow for closer integration with other models and more run-time flexibility within the code.

 ### SNOWAV